 - Master's Thesis: "U.S. Hospitalization Prices and Increases in Net Revenues from 2000 to 2014"

-- Bachelor of Arts in History for Secondary Education, Western Michigan University
+- B.A., History for Secondary Education, Western Michigan University

 —Spending time with my wife and two daughters